networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 * On customer command side, system sent the AddToAccountCommand and apply CustomerAddedToAccount event.
 * On customer view side, system subscribe the CustomerAddedToAccount event by registered event handlers.
 In the example, system will process event and save customer/account relationship to local database.
-* Use the new created customer id (replace the {customerId}  with customer id (C2) in the url) and account id (A2) in POST json data which created on previous service call.
+* Use the new created customer id (replace the {customerId}  with customer id (C2) in the url) and replace tge account id (A2) in POST json data which created on previous service call.

 ```
 curl -X POST \